-15. Refinement Preset
+16. Refinement Preset

-For routine analyses or refinements of series of measurements it is often recommended to use exactly the same structure files and refinement strategy.
+For routine analyses or refinements of series of measurements it is often recommended to use exactly the same structure files and refinement strategy in order to obtain reproducible and user-independent results.
 Instead of using the "Add/Remove Phase" dialog each time to select the device configuration and structure files, this information can also be loaded from a refinement preset file.
-A preset thus automates the choice of device configuration and structure files, and reduces the user input to a single mouse click.
+A preset thus automates the choice of device configuration and structure files, and reduces user input to a single mouse click.

-Preset files store their data in XML format.
+Preset files store data in XML format.
 Their storage location can be configured in "Edit $\rightarrow$ Preferences... $\rightarrow$ BGMN $\rightarrow$ Configuration $\rightarrow$ Presets directory", as described in section 4.
 When opened in a text editor, the file must have the following structure:

-Exactly one <device> and <template> node must be present.
-If one of them is missing, applying the preset will be refused.
-If more than one of these nodes is present, all but the first will be ignored.
-An arbitrary number of <structure> and <other><file> nodes may be present.
+At least one <device> and <template> node must be present.
+If one of them is missing, applying the preset will abort.
+If more than one template node is present, all but the first will be ignored.
+An arbitrary number of <structure> and <other><...file> nodes may be present.
 All paths can either be absolute or relative to the location of the preset file.
 Device and template files do not need to have the same file name.
 It is possible to use different template files with the same device file.